megnu/bspwm/README.md

 # 3. Run the scripts

-Log in as a user with sudo privileges.
+Log in as a non root-user with sudo privileges.

 Clone this repo or download the zip and extract it.
 Enter.